-The aerosol particle composition and particle number size distributions were measured at a national background monitoring station in the Tibetan Plateau (3295 ma.s.l.) from 5 September to 15 October 2013.
-The average mass concentration of PM1 is 11.9 (±8.5) μgm-3 for the entire study, which is ubiquitously lower than those observed at urban and rural sites in eastern China.
-Organics constituted the major fraction of PM1, on average accounting for 43% followed by sulfate (28%) and nitrate (10%).
-Several periods with the contribution of organics as much as 70% due to biomass burning impacts were also observed.
-All aerosol species presented similar diurnal cycles that were mainly driven by the dynamics of planetary boundary layer and regional transport.
+The aerosol particle composition and particle number size distributions were measured at a national background monitoring station in the Tibetan Plateau (3295 m a.s.l.) from 5 September to 15 October 2013.
+The average mass concentration of PM1 is 11.4 (\pm 8.5) μg m-3 for the entire study, which is lower than that observed at urban and rural sites in eastern China.
+Organics constituted the major fraction of PM1, accounting for 43 % on average, followed by sulfate (28 %) and ammonium (11%).
+Several periods with the contribution of organics as high as 70%, due to biomass burning impacts, were also observed.
+All aerosol species presented similar diurnal cycles that were mainly driven by the dynamics of the planetary boundary layer and regional transport.
 PMF source apportionment analysis resolved a secondary OOA and a primary BBOA.
-OOA dominated OA composition accounting for 85% on average with the rest being BBOA.
-A post-processing technique based on the correlation of OOA and sulfate separated an eased BBOA which an average accounting for 85% on Average with the rest being BBOA.

-- rated an aged BBOA which on average accounted for 17 % of OA.
+OOA dominated OA composition, accounting for 85 % on average, with the rest being BBOA.
+A post-processing technique, based on the correlation of OOA and sulfate, separated an aged BBOA which on average, accounted for 17% of OA.
 New particle formation and particle growth events were frequently observed during this study.
-The particle growth rates varied from 0.8 to 3.2 nm h-1 with an average growth rate of 2.0 nm h-1.
-Organics was found to be the only species with gradually increased contribution to PM1 during NPE.
-Also, higher contribution of organics during NPE than non-NPE days was a becaused.
-These results potentially illustrate the important rate of amprices in particle. - observed.
+The particle growth rates varied from 0.8 to 3.2 nm h^{-1} with an average growth rate of $2.0 \,\mathrm{nm}\,\mathrm{h}^{-1}$.
+Organics were found to be the only species with gradually increased contribution to PM1 during NPE.
+Also, a higher contribution of organics during NPE than non-NPE days was observed.
 These results potentially illustrate the important role of organics in particle growth.
-Further analysis showed a positive correlation of particle growth rate with the fraction of OOA suggesting that oxidized OA plays a critical role contributing to the particle growth.
+Further analysis showed a positive correlation of particle growth rate with the fraction of OOA, suggesting that oxidized OA plays a critical role in particle growth.

-The Supplement related to this article is available online at doi:10.5194/acpd-15-13515-2015-supplement.
+The Supplement related to this article is available online at doi:10.5194/acp-15-10811-2015-supplement.

 Acknowledgements.
-This work was supported by the National Natural Science Foundation of China (41375133), the National Key Project of Basic Research (2013CB955801), and the Strategic Priority Research Program (B) of the Chinese Academy of Sciences (Grant No. XDB05020500).
+This work was supported by the National Natural Science Foundation of China (41375133), the National Key Project of Basic Research (2013CB955801) and the Strategic Priority Research Program (B) of the Chinese Academy of Sciences (grant no. XDB05020501).
 We thank the National Station for Background Atmospheric Monitoring for providing the meteorological data and gaseous data.